ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 In fact, [EBI stores a ton of cram files already](https://x.com/BonfieldJames/status/1182180199657607168).
 So why wouldn't we recommend cram up front?
 Probably because it is a bigger lift that would involve convincing many sequencing companies to adopt it.
-I can check a box on my nanopore that makes bams; I can't do the same for cram.
+We can check a box on our nanopore that makes bams; we can't do the same for cram.
-That said, given an ideal world, I would encourage the sequencing companies to consider that check box.
+That said, given an ideal world, we would encourage the sequencing companies to consider that check box.

 ## Conclusion

-The good part is that sequencing platforms output uBAM format natively, from what I can tell.
+The good part is that sequencing platforms output uBAM format natively, from what we can tell.
 However, we need software to natively read these uBAM files.

 Bioinformatics software developers should be looking ahead